-Travel agents sell transportation, lodging, and entertainment activities to individuals and groups planning trips.
+Travel agents sell transportation, lodging, and admission to entertainment activities to individuals and groups planning trips.
 They offer advice on destinations, plan trip itineraries, and make travel arrangements for clients.

 Wholesale and manufacturing sales representatives sell goods for wholesalers or manufacturers to businesses, government agencies, and other organizations.
-They contact customers, explain the features of the products they are selling, negotiate prices, and answer any questions that their customers may have about the products.
+They contact customers, explain the features of the products they are selling, negotiate prices, and answer any questions that their customers may have.

 Counter and Rental Clerks receive orders, generally in person, for repairs, rentals, and services.

 Demonstrators and Product Promoters demonstrate merchandise and answer questions for the purpose of creating public interest in buying the product.

 Door-to-Door Sales Workers, News and Street Vendors, and Related Workers sell goods or services door to door or on the street.

 First-Line Supervisors of Nonretail Sales Workers directly supervise and coordinate activities of sales workers other than retail sales workers.
 Their duties also may include budgeting, accounting, and personnel work.

 First-Line Supervisors of Retail Sales Workers directly supervise and coordinate activities of retail sales workers in an establishment or a department.

 Gaming Change Persons and Booth Cashiers exchange coins, tokens, and chips for patrons' money.